Akuli/python-tutorial/defining-functions.md

-# Defining your own functions
+# Defining custom functions

 It's probably been a while since you read about using functions.
 [Read about it again](using-functions.md) if you need to.

 ## Why should I use custom functions?